DevOcho/smalls/README.md

 ```

 3) Create a `migrations` folder
-4) If you want to use `smalls init` and `smalls seed` you will need to create `initdb.py` and `seed.py` files respectively.
+4) If you want to use `smalls.py init` and `smalls.py seed` you will need to create `initdb.py` and `seed.py` files respectively.

 ## Usage

 Smalls currently has 6 commands.
-You can see those by running `smalls --help`.
+You can see those by running `smalls.py --help`.

 ```
 Usage: smalls.py [OPTIONS] COMMAND [ARGS]...